wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   as explained in the "API endpoint" section.
 If it is missing, the package name from the first dependency specifier in `requires` is used, after replacing all `-` characters with `_` in the normalized package name.

-- `plugin-use: str`: When the plugin is executed.
-It can be one of the following values:
-  - `all` (the default): The plugin is run both at build time and at install time.
-  - `build`: The plugin is run both at build time, and static information is used at install time.
-  - `none`: No plugin is being run, the provider only provides static information.

 - `requires: list[str]`: A list of one or more package dependency specifiers.
 When installing the provider, all the items are processed (provided their environment markers match), but they must always resolve to a single distribution to be installed.
 Multiple dependencies can be used when different plugins providing the same namespace need to be used conditionally to environment markers, e.g. for different Python versions or platforms.

-For plugin-based providers (i.e. when `plugin-use != "none"`), the `requires` key is obligatory.
-For non-plugin providers (i.e. when `plugin-use == "none"`), `requires`, `plugin-api` and `enable-if` keys are ignored, though they can be specified for user convenience (e.g. for when the non-plugin provider can be used interchangeably with a plugin).
+For install-time providers (i.e. when `install-time` is true), the `requires` key is obligatory.
+For AoT providers (i.e. otherwise), the `requires` key is optional.
+If it specified, it needs to specify an AoT provider plugin that is queried at build time to fill `static-properties`.
+If it is not specified, `static-properties` need to be specified in `pyproject.toml`.

 #### Default priorities